Statistical Emulations of Human Operational Motions in Industrial Environments: Experiment Results and Evaluation

-Due to the limited nature of our dataset (we have only $60$ observed sequences per each motion class), analyzing performance on $300$-length sequences is challenging.
-This is because the number of model parameters far exceeds the data available for estimating them.
-Therefore, we restrict ourselves to smaller sub-sequences (see Tab.~\ref{tab:1} for a listing of subsequences).
-Then, we chose spatial PCA and FPCA dimensions for selected sub-sequences, as discussed previously.
-Tab.~\ref{tab:1} also lists chosen PCA dimensions and the mean PCA reconstruction errors $e_{\mathcal{A}}$ (Sec.~\ref{subsec4-2}) for two representations: IS-TVF and SIEM.
-In most cases, reconstruction errors using SIEM are smaller than those using IS-TVF because SIEM does not require differentiating and integrating steps that can potentially cause numerical errors.
-We then use several different statistical models discussed in Sec.~\ref{subsec4-3} to simulate new sub-sequences $\{\alpha_i^*\}$.
-Finally, we evaluate these sub-sequences as described next.

-{\bf Visual Comparisons}: Fig.~\ref{fig:5-7} (left) shows simulated sub-sequences from the first motion class using different modeling methods developed earlier.
+{\bf Visual Comparisons}: Fig.~\ref{fig:5-7} shows simulated sequences from the first motion class using different approaches.
 The {\it IS-TVF/SequentialPCA/MVG} and {\it SIEM/SequentialPCA/MVG} approaches simulate realistic sequences by retaining broad spatial and temporal patterns.
-The PWI model ignores the temporal correlations in sequences, and, as a result, the sequences lack temporal structure.
+The PWI model ignores the temporal correlations in sequences, and, as a result, the sequences lack temporal coherence.
 The shapes are essentially independent samples around their means without any connection between successive shapes.
-The {\it IS-TVF/SpatialPCA/VAR} model fails to capture the changing dynamics of body shapes.
-Therefore, the simulated postures keep deforming the same way until they become unrealistic.
-Perhaps a time-varying VAR model will perform better for the current application since it involves shape evolution over long periods.
+The {\it IS-TVF/SpatialPCA/VAR} is a short-term stationary model that cannot capture the evolving dynamics of body shapes.
+As a result, the simulated postures tend to repeat similar short-term movements throughout, without exhibiting long-term movement trends.
+Perhaps a time-varying VAR model would perform better for the current application.
+The two deep-learning benchmarks also do not work well as the sequences ultimately become constant.
+One explanation is that training data is too small to train a complex deep-learning model.

-{\bf MDS-Based Graphing of Simulated Data}: We also draw MDS plots in Fig.~\ref{fig:5-7} (right) using $d_{\cal A}$ (defined in Eqn.~\ref{eq:4}) between training and simulated sequences.
-The figure shows MDS plots for different combinations of representations and models, with the red dots representing training sequences and the blue for simulated ones.
-As shown, the sequences simulated by the proposed {\it IS-TVF/SequentialPCA/MVG} and {\it SIEM/SequentialPCA/MVG} methods are distributed comparably to the training sequences.
-In contrast, the sequences simulated by the PWI model are close to the center without any meaningful variation, and the sequences by the {\it IS-TVF/SpatialPCA/VAR} model lie away.